What kind of texts do you edit?

 How do you edit?

-I use track changes in Word, or PDF markup.
+I generally use track changes in Word, or PDF markup.
 The comment functions in both applications enable me to clarify why changes are needed.
-I am also able to use the BSI symbols to correct hard copies, but I prefer to work electronically as it's easier for you to view and incorporate changes at the same time.
+I am also able to use the BSI symbols to correct hard copies.
+In recent years I have also worked on publishing platforms and I am Avallain author certified.

 What do you charge?

 The work each project requires can vary greatly, so it's better to get a personalised quote based on the work you want done.
-If you’re not sure what type of service you require, don’t be scared to send me an email and I can help clarify the types of services you might need.
-I offer fixed rates for projects once I’ve seen sample pages.
+I can offer fixed rates for projects once I’ve seen sample pages.